cyberbotics/webots/docs/guide/general-faq.md

 ### Where Can I Find Help?

 Join [our active community on Discord](https://discordapp.com/invite/nTWbN9m).
-The Cyberbotics team is available (at least) on european buisness hours.
+The Cyberbotics team is available (at least) during European business hours.

 ### Where Can I Ask a Question of General Interest?